ramhunte/gp_anadromites/README.md

 **POC_WA** - Key variables used were:

+`percent_people_of_color` percent people of color

 **Poverty_WA** - Key variables used were:

+`percent_living_in_poverty` percent fo population living in poverty

 **Unemployment_WA** - Key variables used were:

+`percent_unemployed` percent of population unemployed

+## File Strucutre

+All data is stored in subfolders underneath the `Data` folder in the repository.
+Relevant folders include:

+`elevation` which includes elevation data

+`HARP` which includes all of the `Flowline_STL`, `Floodplain_stl`, `Subbasins_STL`, and `benefits` data

+`roads` which includes all the public road data

+`land_use` which includes all land use data in Snohomish county

+`POC_WA` which includes all of the data pertaining to demographics

+`Poverty_WA` which contains data pertaining to poverty rates

+`Unemployment_WA` which contains unemployment data

+These data area primarily raw data folders pulled from the specified online sources.
+However, as annotated in the scripts, certain data frames were read in, modified, and re-written to minimize computation and time spent on the analyses.
+Other data folders may not have a specified purpose as they were used in unrelated analyses or just used in the exploration of the analyses.

 ## Sharing/Access information